nejohnson/format/trunk/README.txt

            including) the terminating null character.
 If the precision is specified, no more than that many bytes are written.
 If the precision is not specified or is greater than the size of the array, the array must contain a null character.
+A NULL argument is treated as pointer to the string "(null)".

 p          The argument is a pointer to void.
 The value of the pointer is
            converted to a sequence of printing characters using the conversion